onebeyond/rascal/README.md

 Rascal only provides three cache implementations:

-1. noCache - this is the default and does nothing
+1. noCache - this is the default and does nothing.
 2. inMemory - useful only for testing since if your node process crashes, the cache will be vaporised too
 3. inMemoryCluster - like the inMemory, but since the cache resides in the master it survives worker crashes.

+Of the three only inMemoryCluster is useful in production, and then only if you are using [clustering](https://nodejs.org/api/cluster.html).
+See the [advanced example](https://github.com/guidesmiths/rascal/tree/master/examples/advanced) for how to configure it.

 #### Implementing your own cache
-In times of high message volumes the cache will be hit hard so you should make sure it's fast and resilient to failure and slow responses from the underlying store.
-It's preferable, but not necessary to share a store between every instances of your application.
-Not doing so means that you may get more redeliveries than specified by the limit, but could yield performance gains in multi-az or high throughput environment.
+If your application is not clustered, but you still want to protect yourself from redeliveries, you need to implement your own cache backed by something like redis.
+In times of high message volumes the cache will be hit hard so you should make sure it's fast and resilient to failure/slow responses from the underlying store.

 A basic redis based implementation would look like this...
 ```js